DigonIO/scheduler/doc/pages/examples/asyncio.rst

     >>> schedule.cyclic(delta, foo)
     scheduler.asyncio.job.AsyncJob(...CYCLIC...datetime.timedelta(seconds=600)...foo...0,...)

-If a customized event loop is required, the second example can be used.
+If a customized event loop is required, the second example can be taken into account.

 .. code-block:: pycon